ttscoff/bunch/bunch-files/sequence.md

 ## Changing Sequence for a Single Bunch

-You can change the sequence of execution for a single Bunch, regardless of the Preference setting, by using the frontmatter key `sequence`.
-This can be set to either "sequential" or "parallel."
-You only need the first letter of either value to trigger it, so `sequence: P` is all it takes to enable parallel execution for the Bunch.
+You can change the sequence of execution for a single Bunch, regardless of the Preference setting, by using the [frontmatter]({{ site.baseurl }}/docs/bunch-files/frontmatter/) key `sequence`.
+This can be set to either `sequential` or `parallel`.
+You only need the first letter of either value to trigger it, so `sequence: p` is all it takes to enable parallel execution for the Bunch.

 	---
 	title: All At Once